parallel-markets/handbook/values/index.md

 The simplest (and most boring) solution is most often the best.
 The more direct, simple, and easily explained a solution is the better.
 Be [generous](#generosity) to those employees who will maintain your solution or project over the long term.

 ## Focus on Outcomes
-We do what we promised to each other, customers, users, and investors.
+We deliver on our promises to each other, customers, users, and investors.

 ### Agency
 If you do not like an idea or direction it is your responsiblity to work towards finding an alternative.
 We value strong, independent thinkers who will innovate absent oversight.
 We strive to give our employees room to own and control every aspect of their projects, which ensures autonomy and accountability.
 We give people the responsibility to make a decision and hold them accountable for that, instead of imposing rules and approval processes.